Disclosure: I’m an enthusiastic affiliate of Educative.io and may get compensated if you buy something.

 4. Advanced Kubernetes Techniques: Monitoring, Logging, Auto-Scaling

-A self-maintaining piece of software is a fantasy for most software developers.
+A self-maintaining piece of software is a fantasy for most DevOps engineers.
 While most of us dream of broken apps taking care of themselves, Kubernetes actually makes some of this possible.

 In Advanced Kubernetes Techniques: Monitoring, Logging, Auto-Scaling you’ll learn how to create clusters.
 What are clusters?
 Simply stated, they’re a set of node machines for running containerized applications.